-Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will incorporate real-world examples of effective social media content while also educating students on the quickly changing social media standards.
+Analysis: In AC 2020 - 2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty incorporated real-world examples of effective social media content while also educating students on the quickly changing social media standards.